AntonioXicali101/Laboratorio_LRT4102/Lab1/Reporte_1.md

 print(f"El pago correspondiente es: {pago_total}")
 ```

-The solution involves asking the user to input two values:

-* Number of hours worked
-* Hourly rate (cost per hour)

-Once both values are provided, the total pay is calculated using the formula:

-Total Pay = Hours Worked × Hourly Rate
+This code prompts the user to input two values: the number of hours worked and the hourly rate.
+It then calculates the total payment by multiplying these two values, and finally prints out the resulting amount.

 ## Problem 3